Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 Sometimes preprocessing the data and setting up the training on new summarization data can be tricky.
 For convenience, I have setup the preproccessing and training for the Pointer-Generator architecture, Bert Extractive (BertSum) architecture, and Transformer architecture using Tensor2Tensor.
 Each of these needed alterations from the original repos, since the data is formatted differently than the CNN/DailyMail datasets they used.

+In addition, the BertSum repo has been altered to use SciBert [ https://github.com/allenai/scibert ] as it's starting weights.

 The following is a paper for each architecture, original Github repos, my forked versions of those repos, and Colab Notebooks that have the preprocessing/training setup.

 ### Pointer Generator